andrasq/node-qibl/README.md

 Fill the buffer or array with the value `ch` from starting offset `base` and up to the limit `bound` (but not including `bound`).
 Returns the target being filled.

-Options:
-- base - if target is an array, the starting offset to populate from.
-Default `0`.
-- bound - if target is an array, the limiting offset to populate to.
-Default `target.length`.
-- keys - if target is an object, the names of the properties to populate.
-Default all own properties.

 ### qibl.concat2( target, arr1 [,arr2] )

 Concatenate one or two arrays into the target array.
 Returns the target array.